parafields/dune-parafields/README.md

 - fftw-3.3.4
 - hdf5-1.8.18

-Apart from dune-common, dune-randomfield has no dependencies on other Dune modules, and can directly be used in other scientific computing environments via the two options mentioned above.
+Apart from dune-common, dune-parafields has no dependencies on other Dune modules, and can directly be used in other scientific computing environments via the two options mentioned above.

-dune-randomfield is built by putting its code and that of dune-common into two subdirectories of an arbitrary folder, e.g.
+dune-parafields is built by putting its code and that of dune-common into two subdirectories of an arbitrary folder, e.g.
 *$HOME/dune*, and then executing "dune-common/bin/dunecontrol --opts=\<optsFile\> all",